DmitriySalnikov/godot-console/README.md

 ## Installation

 1. Clone or download this repository
-2. Copy 'Console' folder to any directory of your project
+2. Copy `Console` folder to any directory of your project
-3. Add 'Console/Console.tscn' to Autoload
+3. Add `Console/Console.tscn` to Autoload
 4. Add new actions to Input Map: "console_toggle", "console_up", "console_down"

 ## Examples